 And as Essaïdi says, it did not cost her too much: "The raw material of similar fibres makes up a big percentage of the price of the final product.
 In the Netherlands, for now, farmers pay us €18 per sq m manure.
 This fee pays for the process; so essentially we get our raw material for free."

 At a time when most solutions come with innumerable constraints, especially of the financial type, this is one innovation that should need little investment.
-Particularly in a country
+Particularly in a country like India.

 Fibre2Fashion News Desk – India